You’ve seen it on everything from socks to The Simpsons to cocktail napkins, but how much do you really know about Edvard Munch's The Scream?

 9. Armed gunmen stole The Scream in 2004.

 In a daring daylight heist, two masked men rushed into Oslo's Munch Museum and made off with The Scream and Madonna.
-By May of 2006, three men had been convicted for the theft.
-But despite the city of Oslo offering a 2 million krone (about $313,000 U.S.) reward, the paintings remained missing.
+By May 2006, three men had been convicted for the theft.
+But despite the city of Oslo offering a 2 million kroner (then about $313,000 U.S.) reward, the paintings remained missing.

 In August 2006, Mars, Inc. became involved in the recovery efforts as a marketing ploy to promote the brand's new dark chocolate M&Ms. Along with an ad that featured the red M&M playing hopscotch within the iconic painting, Mars offered up the sweet reward.

 Just a few days after the promotion started, a convict gave up the whereabouts of the missing paintings during a plea deal, asking for conjugal visits and the 2.2 tons of candy.
 However, Mars decided if anyone would get the prize, it should be the Norwegian authorities who collared the guy in the first place.
-The police decided it would be best if the cash value ($26,000) went to the Munch Museum.
+The police decided it would be best if the cash value of the candy (about $26,000 at the time) went to the Munch Museum.

-12. Gambling men bet on The Scream being stolen again.
+12. Gamblers bet on The Scream being stolen again.

 Specifically, London bookies were offering 20/1 odds that the only Scream to be in private hands would be snatched before it hit the auction block at a highly anticipated Sotheby's sale on May 2, 2012.
 Published estimates put the piece's value at $80 million.
 Ultimately, the second pastel Scream sold for $119.9 million, making it, at the time, "the world’s most expensive work of art ever to sell at auction."